Key Breed Facts

 Average Cost to keep/care for a Clumber Spaniel

-The Clumber Spaniel has an interesting history and boasts being one of the oldest spaniel breeds around.
+The Clumber Spaniel has an interesting history and boasts being one of the oldest spaniel breeds around having been around for over 250 years.
 They were given their name by the Duke of Newcastle with some people believing that he brought some of these dogs from France over to England where he continued to breed them on his estate, Clumber Park.
 It is thought that the first spaniels were bred by a French aristocrat and that it was during the revolution that the Duke of Newcastle obtained a number of them from the French noble’s kennels.
 With this said, there is no evidence of this being the case and as such the Clumber Spaniel is considered by many enthusiasts and fans of the breed to be a purely English dog.

 However, what is known is that it was the Duke of Newcastle who developed the breed and that his dogs were renowned for their hunting skills all over England.
 This naturally meant that other estates around the country were keen to own spaniels that were bred by the Duke’s kennels.
 There are paintings of white and lemon Clumber Spaniels posing with the Duke which are thought to be the ancestors of the Clumber Spaniels we see today.

 Clumber Spaniels were also bred by King George V and many of his dogs were destined to become champion dogs.
 Other fans of the breed continued to promote them, but with the advent of the First and Second World Wars, the number of Clumbers fell into decline.
 Luckily a few dedicated people and breeders ensured these lovely dogs did not disappear altogether and continued to produce excellent examples of the breed ensuring these lovely spaniels survived.